 Let’s take a look at the perception of food with marketing, and whether if a product is of quality or not:

-Carbohydrate: Innocent until proven guilty: Perception tells us that this is the case as long as they are gluten free, raw organic sugar, low fat, 97% fat free.
-Can I have the low carb beer please?
-Ring any bells?
+- Carbohydrates: As long as they are ‘good carbs’ right?
+Perception tells us that this is the case as long as they are gluten free, contain raw ‘organic’ sugar, are low fat or 97% fat free.
+Can I have the low-carb beer please? … ring any bells?

-In my view, there’s way to much trust in the food products that we put in our mouths each day, simply because of what the manufacturer and marketing is telling us what it is.
+In our view, there’s way too much trust in the food products that we eat every day, simply because of what the manufacturer and their marketing team are telling us.

-Firstly, i don’t want to sound like a carbohydrate basher, as carbohydrates play their role, just like fats and proteins.
-It’s just what the manufacturers do to the carbs, and who they hang out with becomes the problem.
-The major ingredients and usual suspects being refined grains and sugar.
-This alone will play havoc on your blood sugar levels and in turn your health.
+We don’t want to sound like we’re bashing carbohydrates, as they play their role in a healthy diet, just like fats and proteins.
+It’s just what the manufacturers do to the carbs, and who they hang out with that becomes the problem.
+The major ingredients and usual suspects being refined grains, vegetable oils and added sugar.
+This alone will impact your blood sugar levels and in turn your health.

-Then you got it’s friends who they seem to continually be with, processed vegetable oils, salt, corn starch, preservatives and colourings etc.
+Then you got they’re friends who they seem to rub shoulders with… processed vegetable oils, salt, corn starch, preservatives and colourings etc.

-And if it’s low fat, you can guarantee it’s loaded with sugar!
+And if it’s a low fat carbohydrate option you can guarantee it’s loaded with sugar!

-Or are you buying it because you perceive it to be healthy?
+- Or are you buying them because you perceive them to be healthy?

 Stop and think about this for a moment:

-So imagine if you were to get the required amounts of all these on a daily basis in their natural state, before manufacturing and processing had happened and effected the composition of all these..
-What would your health be like?
-Pretty good i’d imagine.
+So imagine if you were to get the required amounts of all these on a daily basis in their natural state, before manufacturing and processing which effected the composition of all these whole foods… what would your health be like then?
+Pretty good we’d imagine.

-But with today’s lifestyles and commitments, it would not be the easiest thing to accomplish daily to say the least!
+But with today’s fast-paced lifestyle and mounting commitments, it would not be the easiest thing to accomplish to say the least!

-But what’s incredible, easily available and processed food mixtures now make up 70% of foods consumed in western society, and by default, their inclusion into our diet and accessibility now displaces more healthful fruits, vegetables, lean meats and seafood etc. Staple foods of our ancestors.
+Processed food options now make up 70% of foods consumed in western society.
+This by default, and their inclusion into our diet now displaces more healthy options like fruits, vegetables, healthy meats and seafood etc, the staple foods of our ancestors.